SudhanhuAgasti/Placement-Portal/README.md

 - [LinkedIn](https://www.linkedin.com/in/sudhanshuagasti/)
 - YOU CAN SEE IT NOW HERE !!
-In this Placement portal u can do ur activity as u can understand  the things !!
+In this Placement portal u can do ur activity as u can understand  the things !! and the best things is here not to find foe the only jobseeakre it is also helpful for the recruiter agencies